11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 2. Next, gently tuck your chin in towards your chest, as though you are trying to make a double chin.

-3. Hold this position for a 10 seconds, then slowly release and repeat.
-It’s important to make sure that you are not tilting your head forward or backward, but rather keeping it in line with your spine.
+3. Hold this position for 10 seconds, then slowly release and repeat.
+It’s important to make sure that you are not tilting your head forward or backwards, but rather keeping it in line with your spine.

 1. For this exercise, simply find a corner in your house and stand at a distance of one hand facing the corner.